 Once kids are old enough to prepare some of their own food, keep options for simple and healthy breakfast, lunch, and snack food on hand.

 Keep all school supplies organized and within reach of the appropriate child.
 Put systems in place so kids can feed pets, clean up their own areas, and handle the little situations that cause the people in your house to yell, “Mom!”
 Encourage siblings to help each other first before calling for your help.
+Simply, if you are homeschooling and working full time, don’t let everything fall on your shoulders.

 9. MAKE TIME FOR SELF-CARE